mediathekview/MServer/CONTRIBUTING.md

   - Possibly your input and the output
   - Can you reliably reproduce the issue?
 And can you also reproduce it with older versions?

  Please make sure to report your issue in the correct project.
-This project is for the desktop client MediathekView.
+This project is for the crawlers of MediathekView.
  If your issue relates to the desktop client [MediathekView](https://github.com/mediathekview/MediathekView) is the right place.
  If your issue relates to the web client MediathekViewWeb then [MediathekViewWeb](https://github.com/mediathekview/MediathekViewWeb) is the right place.